djbrieck/brieckspro/content/posts/velocityMicro-z87-deluxe-pc/index.md

 The selling points for me:

--  Lian Li case with room for many drives including optical three 5.25 bays, five bays for 3.5" drives and the thing even has wheels and a brake lever too.
+-  Lian Li case with room for many drives including three 5.25" bays, five 3.5" bays and the thing even has wheels and a brake lever too.

 - Asus Z-87 Deluxe Motherboard with tons of Sata ports and plenty of PCIE slots.